erlage/rad/README.md

 # Rad

 Rad is a frontend framework for Dart.
 It's inspired from Flutter and shares same programming paradigm.
-Which means, again, you'll be working with Widgets and tress.
-Don't worry, widgets in Rad are similar to Flutter widgets but in many ways more flexible.
+Similar to Flutter, widgets can be composed together to build more widgets.
+A widget can be describe static as well as dynamic part of user interface.
+Widgets in Rad are very similar to Flutter widgets.

 Let's take a look at one of the widget from Rad: